GoPenguinGo/NoShort/README.md

 ```

 # Linter
-To have a consistent coding style, use `black` to lint the code
+To have a consistent coding style, use `black` to lint the code before commit
 ```shell
 black main.py
 ```